merliot/hub/README.md

 ## Quick Start on the Cloud

-If you have an account with one of these cloud providers, click the button to deploy a Merliot Hub in the cloud.
+If you have an account with one of these cloud providers, click the button to deploy a Merliot Hub on the cloud.

 [![Deploy to Koyeb](https://www.koyeb.com/static/images/deploy/button.svg)](https://app.koyeb.com/deploy?type=git&repository=github.com/merliot/hub&branch=main&name=hub&builder=dockerfile)